yuvaldori/gigaspaces-wiki-jekyll/xap100/memcached-api.markdown

 There are many memcached clients for Java; the one GigaSpaces' example applications have used is [xmemcached](http://code.google.com/p/xmemcached/).

-{% warning %}
-If you use Maven, you can include spymemcached as a dependency, by adding a repository reference and a dependency:
+### If you use Maven, you can include spymemcached as a dependency, by adding a repository reference and a dependency:

-{% highlight java %}
+{% highlight xml %}
 <dependency>
   <groupId>com.googlecode.xmemcached</groupId>
   <artifactId>xmemcached</artifactId>
   <version>1.2.6.2</version>
 </dependency>
 {% endhighlight %}
-{% endwarning %}

 To connect to a memcached instance, you would first deploy a memcached space in GigaSpaces.
 For the sake of example, let's assume the memcached instance is deployed on two IPs: 192.168.0.10 (on a server named "memcached1") and 192.168.0.11 ("memcached2").